That's How Much I Love You (Eddy Arnold song)

 "That's How Much I Love You" is a country music song written by Arnold, Fowler, and Hall, sung by Eddy Arnold, and released in 1946 on the RCA Victor label (catalog no. 20-1948-A).
 In October 1946, it reached No. 2 on the Billboard folk chart.
 It was also ranked as the No. 10 record on the Billboard 1946 year-end folk juke box chart.

+The lyrics attempt to quantify the singer's love for his girl.
+If he had a nickel, he would spend it all on candy for her.
+If she was a kitten, he'd stroke her and listen to her purr.
+If she were a horsefly and he were a horse, he would let her bite him.
+And if she wanted to marry, he would find the parson and let him tie the knot.
+The song closes: "That's how much I love you."